Generics

 // stringIndex is an optional Int containing a value of 2

-Here’s an example of a protocol called Container
+Here’s an example of a protocol called `Container`, which declares an associated type called `Item`:

 protocol Container {